andylin2004/andylin2004/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Andy, an incoming student at New York University, alumni (class of 2022) of Stuyvesant High School, and developer from New York, NY.
+I'm Andy, a student majoring in Computer Science at New York University, alumni (class of 2022) of Stuyvesant High School, and developer from New York, NY.
 The majority of my repos here as of right now are from my high school computer science classes, although I do have a few side projects here.
 I usually program in Swift, Python, and Rust, although I also have experience programming in Java, C, C#, and Luau (Roblox's fork of Lua).

 ![Andy's Stats](https://github-readme-stats.vercel.app/api?username=andylin2004&show_icons=true&count_private=true&theme=light)